International reactions to Fitna: Other reactions

 On 7 April 2008, Indonesia blocked access to YouTube and a number of other websites, such as MySpace and Multiply.
 Minister of Menkon Info Muhammad Nuh passed a bill that forced 146 ISP's in Indonesia to block access to YouTube on Monday.
 Kompas confirmed that the reason for the block was YouTube's refusal to remove Fitna from their servers.
 The block has now been removed, and the foreign relation minister has apologised to the people for any inconvenience.

+Also it banned the YouTube video in Malaysia due to its Islamic content and violent nature which cause the YouTube to be blocked and later lifted by 1 month.

 The EU alerted its diplomatic missions around the world to expect a reaction to the release of the film.

 NATO said it feared that the consequences of Fitna would affect the safety of troops in Afghanistan.
 Indeed, Zabihullah Mujahid stressed that the Taliban would increase their attacks on Dutch military and humanitarian peacekeepers in Afghanistan, if the film were released.

 President Nicolas Sarkozy declared that France would provide the support to the Netherlands in the event of international problems.

 Iran threatened to review its diplomatic stance with the Netherlands if the film was aired.
 Public protests occurred in Kabul, Afghanistan.
 Egypt said it was closely monitoring the situation.

 In February 2008, Pakistan internally banned YouTube for several days due to a video clip one report claimed to be a trailer for Fitna; the ban was lifted a few days later.
 As a result of the block, Pakistan accidentally caused YouTube to be unavailable worldwide for two hours.

 The Grand Mufti of Syria, Ahmad Badr al-Din, said that if Geert Wilders showed the image of a burning Qur'an in his film, the Dutch people will be held responsible and possible attacks against Western public interests would not be not out of the question.

 Wilders is the subject of a fatwa, associated with Al-Qaeda, calling upon Muslims to assassinate him in the name of Islam.